lina-kim/rnaseq/README.md

 ### Prepare StringTie outputs for differential expression analysis
 1. Download Python script ([prepDE.py](http://ccb.jhu.edu/software/stringtie/dl/prepDE.py)) provided by StringTie developers
-2. Run script to extract read count information from StringTie outputs: `python2.7 prepDE.py -l 40`
+2. Run script to extract read count information from StringTie outputs: `python2.7 prepDE.py -l 40 [-i $directory]`
    * _Note:_ This assumes default directory structure created by StringTie, with a `ballgown` folder in the working directory.
    * _Note:_ The script requires a Python version between 2.7 and 3.
    * _Note:_ The `-l` parameter takes in average read length.
 While this doesn't affect relative transcript levels, it will impact your absolute values!
 The default parameter for `-l` is `75`.